cocos-creator/docs-3d-deprecated/en/asset/label-atlas.md

 | Item Height      | Specify the height of each character
 | Start Char       | Specify the start char, even if the start char is a *space*, you also need insert a space. |

-When the configuration is complete, click the tick button at the top right of the **Property Inspector** panel to save the settings.
+When the configuration is complete, click the tick button at the top right of the **Inspector** panel to save the settings.

 ![save label atlas](label-atlas/save-label-atlas.png)